henrykorir/network-programming/README.md

    A server implementation using the `poll()` API to manage multiple client connections in a non-blocking manner.
 This demonstrates how `poll()` can be used in real-world applications to efficiently handle I/O on many sockets.
 4. **selectserver.c**
    A server implementation using the `select()` API to manage multiple client connections.
 This shows how `select()` can be applied in a practical server application to handle multiple sockets without blocking.

+## broadcast.c
+This demonstrates the transmission of broadcast messages to the entire network nodes.
+The principle of operation is that the